 How is The National Archives involved in the CDP scheme?

 The National Archives is one of 14 heritage organisations, or consortia of heritage organisations, which hold CDPs in the third round of the scheme and work together as a consortium.

-In this third round, The National Archives has been awarded an allocation of three studentships a year for three years, starting in 2020, 2021 and 2022.
+In this third round, The National Archives has been awarded an allocation of nine studentships from 2020 onwards.

 Through its CDPs, The National Archives aims to: